Dr. Gary Tanchak, D.C.

 Who is It For?

 The Achedaway Pro is a pretty versatile gun but would probably be perfect for guys looking for serious power.
-If you have a lot of muscle, or a bodybuilder or an athlete then this is your kind of device.
-It gives a true deep to the bone massage.
+If you have a lot of muscle or are a bodybuilder or an athlete, this is your kind of device.
+It gives a proper deep-to-the-bone massage.

-We can also recommend it to amateur users who want a powerful massage gun to use at home.
-You probably won’t like its bulkiness though.
+We can also recommend it to amateur users who want a powerful massage gun at home.
+You probably won’t like its bulkiness, though.

-If you have been drooling over the Theragun Pro but the hefty price tag is a turnoff, then this gun is just as premium-grade but cheaper
+If you have been drooling over the Theragun Pro but the hefty price tag is a turnoff, this hard massager is just as premium-grade but cheaper

 For therapists and chiros, this a Theragun alternative if you want something with a replaceable battery.
 You can order a spare battery from the Achedaway store.